-In late 2021 the Nova Scotia Utility and Review Board (NSURB) approved a toll increase to accommodate a 10-year $280-million capital and maintenance budget for Halifax Harbour Bridges.
+In late 2021, the Nova Scotia Utility and Review Board (NSURB) approved a toll increase to accommodate a 10-year, $280-million capital and maintenance budget for Halifax Harbour Bridges (HHB).
 As a public sector organization committed to transparency, HHB is publishing a series of articles outlining the details of each of the major budget components.
 In this article, we tackle pier rehabilitation.

-Over the past decade, Halifax Harbour Bridges has been rehabilitating concrete surfaces to address deficiencies and cracking to enhance service life.
+Over the past decade, HHB has been rehabilitating concrete surfaces to address deficiencies and cracking to enhance service life.

 In 2012, a detailed inspection of the Macdonald Bridge substructure and foundations identified the majority of the concrete was experiencing alkaline-fueled deterioration, coupled with cycling freezing and thawing damage.

-A mitigation plan was put in place and 14 piers, along with portions of the Halifax and Dartmouth abutments, have been rehabilitated so far.
+A mitigation plan was put in place and so far, 14 piers, along with portions of the Halifax and Dartmouth abutments have been rehabilitated.
 HHB plans to complete rehabilitation work on all piers by 2028.
 Work on three piers (D3, D7, D8) which began this spring is expected to wrap up in November.